lambdaclass/concrete/ROADMAP.md

     language surfaces the stdlib depends on — modules/imports, project model, tests, diagnostics, bytes/text/path types, collections, iteration,
     capability polymorphism, build profiles, and CLI verbs — but the actual library APIs are built in the dedicated stdlib phase.
-The handoff must list which surfaces are stable enough to build on and which remain provisional.
+Write `docs/STDLIB_HANDOFF.md` and gate it with
+    `scripts/tests/check_stdlib_handoff.sh`; the gate must assert each required Phase 10 surface has a status of `stable_for_stdlib`, `provisional_with_gate`, or `blocked`, and Phase 11 may not start while any required surface is `blocked`.
 26. Design user-facing testing framework UX before `std.test` hardens: test discovery (`#[test]` versus naming convention), expected failures, capability-scoped fixtures, temp files without ambient authority, oracle